 Great leadership must have conscious decision-making at its heart and maintaining your principles and purpose during this time has been paramount, he adds.

-'You can’t plan for every eventuality, as the pandemic has shown us, but learning the skills to help you steer a route alongside your team is invaluable.'
+“You can’t plan for every eventuality, as the pandemic has shown us, but learning the skills to help you steer a route alongside your team is invaluable.”

 Investing in a new generation of leaders

-F-TEN runs over six-month’s and focuses on developing value-added skills crucial for securing a board-level role.
+F-TEN runs over six months and focuses on developing value-added skills crucial for securing a board-level role.
 Through practical simulation workshops, it prepares participants for navigating some of the challenges they’ll face.

 Park’s positive experience has led to him sponsoring two of his team members to participate in the programme and support them on their own leadership journeys.

-'The programme is really important and, in my own experience, extremely valuable in helping with the step-up to Executive Level.
-It’s specifically designed to help those assuming new responsibilities or those that are preparing for the next step in their careers.'
+“The programme is really important and, in my own experience, extremely valuable in helping with the step-up to executive level.
+It’s specifically designed to help those assuming new responsibilities or those that are preparing for the next step in their careers.”

 Participants have the chance to share challenges with peers who can offer insightful viewpoints and different perspectives in a supportive and confidential environment.

-'Without doubt, the highlight for me was the peer-learning groups that provide an opportunity to learn from others, while appreciating that we all face very similar challenges and moments of uncertainty throughout our careers' says Park.
+“Without doubt, the highlight for me was the peer-learning groups that provide an opportunity to learn from others, while appreciating that we all face very similar challenges and moments of uncertainty throughout our careers,” says Park.

-'The fact that the F-TEN programme includes peer group sessions is a great way to help hone this skill, which is key for any leader, and one that has certainly helped me in my career.'
+“Understanding how someone else might approach an issue is a fantastic way to challenge your own perceptions and forces you to become a more dynamic thinker.
+The fact that the F-TEN programme includes peer group sessions is a great way to help hone this skill, which is key for any leader and one that has certainly helped me in my career.”

-Exposure to the C-Suite
+Exposure to the C-suite

-Throughout the programme, participants will have the opportunity to learn from current CFOs, CEOs, and COOs as they share their experiences and how they overcame challenges that participants will inevitably face in their own careers.
+Throughout the programme, participants have the opportunity to learn from current CFOs, CEOs, and COOs as they share their experiences and how they overcame challenges that participants will inevitably face in their own careers.

-'Mentorship is a great form of support when applying the learning from the programme to real life.
-All leaders need time and space to think carefully about what will help their business to be successful both today and, in the future.
-A mentor who provides one-to-one guidance, and someone you can speak with independently to help you clarify your thinking and work through any issues you might be having, is time well spent.,' says Park.
+“Mentorship is a great form of support when applying the learning from the programme to real life.
+All leaders need time and space to think carefully about what will help their business to be successful both today and in the future.
+A mentor who provides one-to-one guidance, and someone you can speak with independently to help you clarify your thinking and work through any issues you might be having, is time well spent,” says Park.